-While the Cadet program is for youth, it offers adults and exciting opportunity to get involved as well.
+While the Cadet program is for youth, it offers adults an exciting opportunity to get involved as well.
 There are many opportunities to become part of cadet activities.
 Your involvement will benefit the cadet program.
 You can:

-- Volunteer to help fundraise at a variety of our planned yearly fundraising activities i.e. Bingos and Casino's (these provide our healthiest revenues) Sign up to Fund Scrip & others. - Make sure you have provided your email contact information to the "Guardians of 810" - Attend the scheduled "Guardians of 810" parent meetings and attend the Annual General Meeting - Sit on mock boards for scholarship candidates - Volunteer for coaching Effective Speaking - Become a board member
+- Volunteer to help fundraise at a variety of our planned yearly fundraising activities i.e. Bingos and Casino's (these provide our healthiest revenues) - Make sure you have provided your email contact information to the "Guardians of 810" - Attend the scheduled "Guardians of 810" parent meetings and attend the Annual General Meeting - Sit on mock boards for scholarship candidates - Volunteer for coaching Effective Speaking - Become a board member

-All contribution is welcome, from a few minutes to a few hours.
+All contributions are welcome, from a few minutes to a few hours.